Kareem21/CS253-project-code/README.md

 Tasks included: Ability to rotate by factors

-The final task was to optimize the code and one of the things I did was add the O3 flag.
+The final task was to optimize the code and one of the things I did was add the O3 flag to the makefile.

 Try it out

-1 - Clone the repo or download the code.
+1 - Clone the repo or download the source code.

 2 - Go to the directory containing the files and type "make" in a Linux terminal.

-3 -
+3 - Run the executable